-Sent out budget today in order to have latest figures.
+Kristen sent out budget today in order to have latest figures.
 Extracted extraordinary gifts with footnote at bottom of report.
 The budget for 2022 is \$258K.
-There are 308 donors compared to 218 last year.

-was raised from donors compared to \$160K the previous year.
-Gifts Under \$1,000 totaled Over \$1,000. \$13k in Board Gifts, a loss of \$7K from \$20K in 2021.
-There tends to be an influx on Giving Tuesday, therefore this number is projected to reach \$25K.
+There are 308 donors compared to 218 last year. \$273K was raised from donors compared to \$160K the previous year.
+Gifts under \$1,000 totaled 57K compared to 2021 of \$35K.
+Gifts over \$1,000, \$203K compared to \$106K in 2021. \$13k in Board Gifts, a loss of \$7K from \$20K in 2021.
+Today is Giving Tuesday, traditionally a high donation day for us.
+Therefore, we expect to meet our goal for board donations of \$25K.

 Kristen was very pleased, great news.
 Board is in excellent shape to end the year.
 We're losing donors to attrition, digital bridge.
 There also is a trend towards smaller donations which is attributed to the economy.
 Our goal is to increase the number of new donors, get them in.
-Report was somewhat brief because a Year to Date, end of the year report will follow in January along with unaudited financials.
+Report was somewhat brief.
+Mitch asked about advertising and suggested video emails.
+An article will be published in the Bulletin.
+Facebook and social media are used.
+Constant Contact notes are used resulting in gifts from parents of two BridgeWhiz students.
+Mitch also inquired about Tricky Bridge, one of our most successful initiatives.
+There have been 75,000 total bridge instruction people.

-Military Initiative - Patty Tucker has four Army bases lined up in Colorado.
+Military Initiative - Patty Tucker has four Army bases lined up in Colorado for LBIAD.